flowx-ai/docs-flowx/versioned_docs/version-2.12.0/platform-deep-dive/plugins/custom-plugins/notifications-plugin/using-notifications-plugin/otp-flow/otp-flow.md

 # OTP flow

-The notifications plugin can also be used for handling the one time password (OTP) generation and validation flow.
+The notifications plugin can also be used for handling the one-time password (OTP) generation and validation flow.

 The flow is made of two steps, the OTP generation and the OTP validation.